 If someone were to ask me which movie character’s wardrobe I would most want to own, I wouldn’t hesitate: Elsa Bannister’s costumes designed by Jean Louis for The Lady from Shanghai.
 This ethereal femme fatale embraces a varied, but coherent style—she reeks of class and aristocracy, on land, on sea, or in a funhouse.
 I’m particularly in love with how she pulls off a clingy black bathing suit with a military pea coat and a captain hat.
 Don’t try that at home!

 But the defining outfit of her character, the one that cements our and Michael O’Hara’s deep and unreasonably stupid love for her is a feminine full-skirted white gown with a sheer collared capelet.

 This dress, shimmering, sparkling in the moonlight, cloaks Rita Hayworth in a seductive modesty.
-The floaty white transparency of the capelet might make us think for a moment that she’s angel.
-Elsa Bannister represents the enduring attraction of evil that comes to us in the form of what we most want.
+The floaty white transparency of the capelet might make us think for a moment that she’s an angel trapped in the muck of this nasty world.
+Elsa Bannister represents the enduring attraction of wickedness that comes to us in the form of what we most want.
 As she explains, “One who follows one’s original nature keeps one’s original nature… in the end.”
 Her beauty and her wistful romantic costumes just encourage poor lost souls to follow.

 Fashion as a force of nature: Elsa Bannister’s white dress.
 She floats down the hill to the strains of “Amado Mio,” a clever allusion to Gilda.